 The Jackson County Sheriff's Office is looking for qualified candidates for the position of Undersheriff, through Recruitment 6712.
+There is an entry-level Corrections Deputy under recruitment announcement #6795.
 We are also running two lateral recruitments; one for police-certified law enforcement officers, as outlined in our recruitment announcement #6682, and another for lateral correctional deputies as in recruitment announcement #6744.
 Please visit the Jackson County employment page to apply!

 The Jackson County Sheriff's Office has a large scope of responsibility.
 We run a jail, a patrol division, a detectives division and multiple support teams to assist in these efforts.
 Our deputies can become part of specialty assignments like Medical Examiner, canines or marine.